-Guru Tegh Bahadur's Gurbani (Guru's Word) in Sri Guru Granth Sahib is in 56 Saloks (couplets) and 59 Shabads (holy hymns) in 15 classical Raags (musical measures).
+Guru Tegh Bahadur's Gurbani (Guru's Word) in Guru Granth Sahib is in 57 Saloks (couplets) and 59 Shabads (holy hymns) in 15 classical raags (musical measures).
+Some classical music scholars give 17 as the number of raags by the Guru by counting "Kafi" raag (included in Tilang Raag) and "Basant Hindol" (included in Basant Raag), as separate raags.

 The language is the popular sant-bhasha spoken by the Indian sants or bhagats (holy men and women).
-His Message is soul-stirring and his unique martyrdom instilled deathdefying courage in the frightened and down-trodden masses of the Indian sub-continent.
+His Message is soul-stirring and his unique martyrdom instilled death-defying courage in the frightened and down-trodden masses of the Indian sub-continent.

-Those who have not studied Guru Tegh Bahadur's life and the nature of his mission climaxing in the unique sacrifice willingly made for a just cause, miss the central theme of his teachings in Sri Guru Granth Sahib.
+Those who have not studied Guru Tegh Bahadur's life and the nature of his mission climaxing in the unique sacrifice willingly made for a just cause, miss the main theme of his teachings in Sri Guru Granth Sahib.
 They regard his Bani as vairagmaee (doleful and leading to renunciation).
 As we have seen in this account of his life, his mission was to rouse the dormant energies of the people so that by understanding the transitional nature of this world-play, they could be motivated to great deeds without fear of death.